Tobacco giant backs puffing regulation, but wants heat sticks split from ciggies | Malay Mail

 Kang told reporters the smokeless IQOS heat sticks is less harmful compared to normal cigarettes where tobacco is burnt within the paper roll-ups and create smoke that is breathed into the lungs.

-He explained that the heat stick warms up the liquid tobacco content, which reduces the intake of harmful chemicals during the puffing process.
+He explained that the holder warms up the tobacco in the heat stick, which reduces the intake of harmful chemicals during the puffing process.

 Kang acknowledged that it is better to quit the habit altogether, but said the IQOS heat stick is an alternative to hardcore smokers, or those who do not want to give up smoking.